Moyinoluwa-a/dual-site-enterprise-network/README.md

 # Dual-Site Enterprise Network — Nexora Technologies Ltd

 > A production-grade enterprise network connecting Lagos HQ and Ikeja Branch,
-> built in GNS3 using Cisco IOS and IOS-XE devices.
+> built in EVE-NG using Cisco IOS and IOS-XE devices.

 ---